 Part of the reason McGill is not remembered as much as the Alexanders and Hodges, and Samuel Miller and B. B. Warfield is that he was not a voluminous writer.
 His publications were mostly sermons, articles, and discourses, but he did publish a book of his seminary lectures titled, Church Government, A Treatise Compiled from His Lectures in Theological Seminaries by Alexander T. McGill, Philadelphia: Presbyterian Board of Publication, 1888, and another work is the first section of A Short History of American Presbyterianism From Its Foundations to the Reunion of 1869, published 1903, which covers the Presbyterians from their beginnings in the United States to the Revolutionary War.

-Sources: The biography has been compiled from nineteenth-century published sources except for David B. Calhoun’s two volume set, Princeton Seminary, Faith and Learning, 1812-1868, 1994, and Princeton Seminary, 1869-1929, The Majestic Testimony, 1996, which was published by Banner of Truth.
-The portrait of McGill in his younger years is from Centennial Memorial of the Presbytery of Carlisle and the CDV with signature is the author’s.
+Sources: The header shows an old church in an unknown location and is from Pixabay.
+The biography has been compiled from nineteenth-century published sources except for David B. Calhoun’s two volume set, Princeton Seminary, Faith and Learning, 1812-1868, 1994, and Princeton Seminary, 1869-1929, The Majestic Testimony, 1996, which was published by Banner of Truth.
+The portrait of McGill in his younger years is from Centennial Memorial of the Presbytery of Carlisle.